byteneumann/MaximWire/README.md

 # MaximWire

-This is very simple library to connect DS18B20 temperature sensors and Arduino NANO 33 BLE controllers.
+This is very simple library to connect DS18B20 temperature sensors and Arduino controllers.

+This fork adds a trivial, generic HAL implementation based on Arduino functions (pinMode, digitalRead) making the library usable with (m)any Arduino controller(s).

 Getting started
 ---------------

-By default, if you use only one DS18B20 device, you don't need external pull-up resistor.
+By default, if you use only one DS18B20 device, you probably need an external pull-up resistor of 4.7kOhm.
+If the internal pull-up resistance is low enough, you may do without one.
-Just connect directly:

 * +3.3V -> RED
 * BUS   -> YELLOW
 * GND   -> BLACK

+And connect BUS and +3.3V lines with pull-up resistor.

 Where BUS is any digital ping (like 9, for example).
 And use example from examples/AnyDevice.